 When it comes to breaking plateaus achieving and training past or beyond them is not easy, I'll admit.
 There are so many different ways to measure progress, this is why it is so important to keep a strong positive mental approach and outlook to all of your training and dietary efforts.

 If you only look at the weigh scale to monitor your weight or fat loss efforts, you're setting yourself up for a negative fall.
-When the days and weeks come that we don't see the scale move in our favor, we become frustrated.
+When the days and weeks come that we don't see the scale move in our favour, we become frustrated.

 This is the body's way of telling you it's reached a new plateau, if you stay on track and don't give up; your body will continue to give you what you want, you just have to be patient with it.